Stephen-Semense/Selah-Bible/README.md

 ---

 ## 🤖 Selah AI Explanation Module
 The AI Explanation Module is the core "Deep Insight" feature of the Selah Bible.
 It transforms raw scripture into a modern, conversational study guide by providing contextually aware insights and quick-sharing tools.
+The explanations now match the AI-generated style, with the verse reference hyperlinked, key concepts highlighted with a subtle background, and a flowing narrative explanation that helps readers understand the spiritual significance of each verse.

 ### ✨ Features at a Glance
 * **Smart Parsing:** Automatically identifies the Book, Chapter, and Verse to pull specific theological data.